-- Checklist and Proof test email addresses.
-If you’re testing and editing a single email, send a test with the address for that message within Checklist or Proof.
+- Using Litmus capabilities to test email addresses.
+If you’re testing and editing a single email, send a test with the address for that message within Litmus Test or Litmus Proof.
 That way, the new version will overwrite the previous version instead of having multiple copies of the same email floating around.

 Finding the perfect email workflow is an art and a science, but finding your stride can have major benefits.
 Need some inspiration?
 Learn how Litmus customer VSP was able to save 100 hours per month by streamlining email processes.